7abhisheknn/Parking_Management_System/readme.txt

 ANIKAIT SINGH  -  20BAI1030
 RITESH RAJPUT -  20BCE1750

  The usual parking management techniques are very slow and clunky and this industry requires automation.Therefore, we have created a  project which  is a website with an easy user interface for direct parking recommendation and reservation based parking.
-Billing is shown to the user and for transaction it is mailed to both customer and owner of the land.
+Billing is shown to the user and Admin on their homepages.
 A user friendly front end and with efficient backend that updates the parking details in real time is a very useful solution for parking problems in crowded areas.
 This system has good potential and can be extended with further enhancements.
 Modules = Customer, Billing, Parking Admin, Real time parking data (place)

 Software and Hardware Requirements